schaiblc/McMaster_AEV_MPC_Algorithms/README.md

 ## Additional Notes
-* The navigation nodes for each of the listed algorithms are provided in the node directory.
+* The navigation nodes for each of the listed algorithms are provided in the node directory as well as a non-predictive PD approach which uses a single tracking line from STLMPC (for comparison).
 * The f1tenth_simulator framework for ROS1 (https://github.com/f1tenth/f1tenth_simulator) was used for the implementation of these local path planning techniques.
 * Nonholonomic constraints are assumed according to the kinematic bicycle model, tunable parameters are given in params.yaml.
 * AMCL localization can be enabled in params.yaml as can vehicle detection via YOLO for dynamic obstacle avoidance and vehicle pursuit.
 * The specific navigation algorithm used can be selected in the simulator.launch and experiment.launch files for testing in simulation and experimental environments respectively.
 * simulator.cpp can be modified to produce an arbitrary detected vehicle path in simulation for testing of dynamic obstacle avoidance and pursuit in simulation.
 * Required packages are indicated in the source code, specifically in the package.xml & CMakeLists.txt files.
-* The custom trained YOLO v5 model for MacAEV detection is provided in release v1.0.0 (https://github.com/schaiblc/McMaster_AEV_MPC_Algorithms/releases/tag/v1.0.0) with the appropriate .engine & .onnx files.
+* The custom trained YOLO v5s model for MacAEV detection is provided in release v1.0.0 (https://github.com/schaiblc/McMaster_AEV_MPC_Algorithms/releases/tag/v1.0.0) with the appropriate .engine & .onnx files.
 These files are referenced by path in YOLO.py via ~/catkin_ws/src/f1tenth_simulator/learning_models/Custom_yolo5.engine & ~/catkin_ws/src/f1tenth_simulator/learning_models/yolov5CustomTrained.onnx for real-time inference.
 * Operation should be first confirmed in simulation to mitigate the risk of vehicle damage while testing in experimentation.

 ## Configurable Parameters